bitburner-official/bitburner-src/markdown/bitburner.crimetask.md

 ## Remarks

-An object representing the crime being commited
+An object representing the crime being committed

 ## Properties